fetchai/uAgents/CONTRIBUTING.md

 For bug reports, it is important that we can reproduce and confirm it.
 For this, we need you to provide a minimal reproduction instruction (this is part of the bug report issue template).

-You can file new issues by selecting from our [issue templates](https://github.com/fetchai/uAgents/issues) and filling out the issue template.
+You can file new issues by selecting from our [new issue templates](https://github.com/fetchai/uAgents/issues/new/choose) and filling out the issue template.
 <!-- markdown-link-check-enable -->

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)